 Where to Find Antwerp Christmas Market

-Antwerp Christmas market is spread over different squares in the historic city center: The Grote Markt, Suikerrui, Handschoenmarkt, the Groenplaats, and Steenplein at the foot of Antwerp Steen castle.
+Antwerp Christmas market is normally spread over different squares in the historic city center: The Grote Markt, Suikerrui, Handschoenmarkt, the Groenplaats, and Steenplein at the foot of Antwerp Steen castle.

 These are one by one the nicest places in Antwerp, so the market setting is very picturesque and also cozy.